 ‘The more you know about the past, the better prepared you are for the future’

 Image from our Museum Day.
-We hold the event bi-annually where children have a visit from a Museum curator and follow this up by creating their own musuem at school for parents to visit.
+Children learn about the role of the museum curator and creating their own musuem at school for visitors.

-At St. Bede's we aim to deliver History in such a way so that the children develop both their historical learning skils and their historical knowledge.
-We do this by making the subject enquiry based, posing a question (or allowing the children to create questions) which we then seek to answer during the time we are investigating our historical topics.
+At St. Bede's we aim to deliver History in such a way so that the children develop both their historical learning skills and their historical knowledge.
+We do this by making the subject enquiry based, posing a question which we then seek to answer during the time we are investigating our historical topics.
 The subject is taught in a hands on way, using artefacts, images, visitors and trips.
-It is also cross-curricular, often linking in with other subjects areas such as DT, Art, Computing, PE, Literacy and Maths.
+It is also cross-curricular, often linking in with other subjects areas such as Geography, DT, Art, Computing, PE, Literacy and Maths.

 We follow the National Curriculum Programme of Study:

 Purpose: A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.